This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-A good friend of mine gave me a call today to wish me happy birthday.
-While catching up he told me about his thirteen year old German Shepherd.
+A good friend of mine gave me a call today to wish me a happy birthday.
+While catching up he told me about his thirteen-year-old German Shepherd.

-Fortunately, their dog was diagnosed and treated for a disease know as Canine Vestibular Disease also known as Old Dog Vestibular Symptom.
+Fortunately, their dog was diagnosed and treated for a disease known as Canine Vestibular Disease also known as Old Dog Vestibular Symptom.

 What is Canine Vestibular Disease?

 Some commons symptoms of this disease are leaning toward one side, shaking of the head, and walking around in circles.